-- 3. Before the riggers disconnect the lifting apparatus, check the press brake for rough level from the left to right plane. - 4.
+- 3. Before the riggers disconnect the lifting apparatus, if desired, check the press brake for rough level from the left to right plane.
+This check is not mandatory as the machine performance will not be affected. - 4.
 Using a machinist square level, shim the front feet until the machined bottom surface of the Ram is level left to right.
 Desired level is within .005"-.015" inch per foot.
 A jack angle is located on the inside of the right C-frame to assist in leveling the machine right to left.
 Because of bed tilt feature, the bed cannot easily be used for leveling.